 - Look for orphaned pages.
 Important pages should have internal links from relevant pages, not just a sitemap mention.

 - Check internal link depth.
-If a page takes six clicks to find, Google may treat it as less important than a page linked from the main service hub.
+If an important page takes several clicks to find, add a relevant link from a useful service or topic hub.

 - Group duplicate intent.
 If five URLs all target the same basic query, choose the strongest version and consolidate or differentiate the rest.